skytap/course-manager-examples/script-templates/bash/README.md

 * `script` is the entry point for the script.
 Feel free to put all your code logic here.
 * You can add additional files to the script as well.
 For example, if you'd like to break your code into multiple files or include other data or utilities, that code can be placed in the `lib` directory and sourced into `script`.
 (Do note that binaries must be compatible with the runtime environment of the script, which can be found in `config.yml`.)
 * To test running your script, run the `utils/run` command.
 This will run your code in a container, in a fashion similar to that used by the Script Host.
-* To package your script into the ZIP format required by Course Manager, use the `utils/package` command.
-The resulting ZIP file will be placed in the `out/` subdirectory and can be uploaded directly to your course.
+* To publish your script to Course Manager, run `utils/publish`.
+This will build the dependencies, create a ZIP package, and push it to your Course Manager course.
+Upon first run, you will be prompted for the necessary details, which will be saved in a ` .publish.yml` file for subsequent runs.

 ## Accessing Metadata & Control Endpoint From Your Script